 Nepal has many reasons for being a great holiday destination.
-But, why should you visit Nepal after having the coronavirus?
+But why should you visit Nepal after having the coronavirus?

 - The COVID-19 pandemic shows us the worth of freedom – freedom to travel and the gratitude of nature.

 - Due to travel restrictions and lockdowns, the weather and air quality have been improved.
-The sky is open, and the views extending for horizons are visible.
+The sky is open, and the views extending to horizons are visible.
 There has been a drastic reduction in litter and waste in the mountains.

 Trekking in Nepal post-COVID

 Most of Nepal’s trekking destinations are safe, although the coronavirus has spread nationwide.
 Due to its remoteness, there is no positive case in Everest Base Camp, Annapurna Circuit, and other major trekking destinations.

 The Ministry of Tourism has asked all lodge owners and local authorities to mandate the safety protocol strictly.

 Most famous trekking areas like Everest Base Camp, Annapurna Base Camp, etc., can see fewer travelers than expected.
 Still, you should always be careful and follow strict protocols.
 We also mandated new guidelines on our trek to help minimize the risk of spreading the virus.
 Likewise, we have also put strict protocols for camping treks such as Upper Dolpo, Saribung, and Lumba Sumba Pass Trek.
 So you may doubt free travel with us.

 How do we prepare for our trips or Travel with Confidence?

 At Himalayan Exploration, we esteem the safety of our customers and employees as our highest priority.
 COVID-19 is a pandemic that has hit the travel industry worldwide once in a century.